 KEEP A ROUTINE

-This one is a bit tricky on vacation but possibly most important when staying in a hotel with a baby.
+This one is a bit tricky on vacation but it’s possibly the most important tip when staying in a hotel with a baby.
 Sleep and routine are vital for babies and toddlers.
 So plan your daily activities and attractions around their typical nap time and bedtime.
 For us, that has means waking up early, eating an early dinner, and turning in early for the night.
-We are usually back in the hotel room at 7 p.m. so our daughter can be in bed by 7:30.
+We are usually back in the hotel room at 7 p.m. so our daughter can be in bed by 8.
 As she gets older, her bedtime will obviously become later and we’ll be able to spend less time in the hotel room and more time out and about, but for now, we stick somewhat closely to her daily routine.
 While on vacation, from time-to-time she has napped in the baby carrier.
-Either way, we make sure she gets her sleep in one way or another.
+Either way, we make sure she gets her sleep one way or another.
 We also follow the exact same bedtime routine as we do at home: bath, song, bottle, bed… That sets the stage for a better night’s sleep.

 BRING A LOVEY OR COMFORT ITEM